 Johnson Street Shelter Housing Sprint Fund

-Help people staying at the Johnson Street Temporary Emergency Shelter move into stable housing and end their homelessness.
-The City of Missoula is conducting a phased closure of the Johnson Street Temporary Emergency Shelter, beginning in April and concluding by August 31.
-See more from the City of Missoula.
+The City of Missoula conducted a phased closure of the Johnson Street Temporary Emergency Shelter, beginning in April and concluding on Sept.
+2. See more from the City of Missoula.

 United Way is proud to support this effort by administering the Johnson Street Shelter Housing Sprint Fund, providing resources to shelter residents moving into stabilization.